envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 Envoy Mobile is compiled using the version of Bazel specified in the :repo:`.bazelversion <.bazelversion>` file.

-To simplify build consistency across environments, a :repo:`bazelw <bazelw>` script is included in the project, along with common build configurations in the project's :repo:`.bazelrc <.bazelrc>`.
+To simplify build consistency across environments, bazelisk is used.
+Follow the Envoy instructions `here <https://github.com/envoyproxy/envoy/blob/master/bazel/README.md#installing-bazelisk-as-bazel>`_ to install bazelisk as bazel.

 --------------------
 Android requirements